Irish neutrality: World War II

 Ireland remained neutral during World War II.
 The Fianna Fáil government's position was flagged years in advance by Taoiseach Éamon de Valera and had broad support.
 James Dillon was the only member of Dáil Éireann to oppose it during the war, resigning from Fine Gael in 1942 and demanding that Ireland assist the Allies (while not necessarily declaring war on the Axis).
 However, tens of thousands of Irish citizens, who were by law British subjects, fought in the Allied armies against the Nazis, mostly in the British army.
 Senators John Keane and Frank MacDermot also favoured Allied support.

-De Valera stated in his wartime speeches that small states should stay out of the conflicts of big powers; hence Ireland's policy was officially "neutral", and the country did not publicly declare its support for either side.
+De Valera said in his wartime speeches that small states should stay out of the conflicts of big powers; hence Ireland's policy was officially "neutral", and the country did not publicly declare its support for either side.
 In practice, while Luftwaffe pilots who crash-landed in Ireland and German sailors were interned, Royal Air Force (RAF), Royal Canadian Air Force (RCAF), and United States Army Air Forces (USAAF) pilots who crashed were released on personal assurances and usually allowed to cross the border into British territory (although some Allied personnel were also interned).
 The internees were referred to as "guests of the nation".
 The German embassy had to pay for their keep.
 If they were on a non-combative mission they were repatriated.
 While it was easy for Allied pilots to make that claim, it was not realistic for Luftwaffe pilots to make a similar claim.
 Towards the end of the war, the German embassy was unable to pay, so the internees had to work on local farms.
 Strict wartime press censorship had the effect of controlling a moral reaction to the war's unfolding events and reiterated the public position that Irish neutrality was morally superior to the stance of any of the combatants.

-Allied aircraft were allowed to overfly County Donegal to bases in County Fermanagh.
-Many of these aircraft were manufactured in the United States, to be flown by the RAF.
+Allied military aircraft were allowed to overfly County Donegal to bases in County Fermanagh.
 This was known as the Donegal Corridor.
-Navigational markings are still, faintly, visible on mountains, such as Slieve League.
-There were many unfortunate crashes into these mountains.
-The bodies of crashed allied airmen were repatriated by the Irish Army at the border, where they would be met by an Allied officer.
-The Irish delivered the bodies in covered trucks, the coffins draped with the Union Jack and the soldiers serving as an honour guard for the deceased.
-A chaplain was on hand to deliver a benediction.
+The bodies of any crashed Allied airmen were repatriated by the Irish Army at the border, where they would be met by an Allied officer.
 On at least one occasion, an Allied Air Force officer thanked his Irish counterpart for the honour they bestowed upon the repatriated airmen.
 The Irish captain was said to reply, "Ours may be the honour, but yours is the glory."